-Treats depression, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), social anxiety disorder (SAD), and panic disorder.
-This medicine is an antidepressant called a selective serotonin reuptake inhibitor (SSRI).
+Treats depression, obsessive-compulsive disorder (OCD), posttraumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), social anxiety disorder, and panic disorder.
+This medicine is a selective serotonin reuptake inhibitor (SSRI).

 There may be other brand names for this medicine.